 Food for Thought Luncheon with female professors and deans

-SWE Region D Conference (February 28-March 3 2014) – It is a great opportunity to become more involved within our own region, explore the hosting location (Tuscaloosa, AL in 2014), network with companies, and attend great career development workshops.
+WE Local Raleigh (February 21-22 2020) – It is a great opportunity to become more involved within our own region, network with companies, and attend great career development workshops.
+This past year, we were lucky enough to have the regional conference in our own backyard in Raleigh, NC!

-2013 SWE National Conference (October 24-26 2013) – Contact Victoria Png if interested for more information about registering and attending.
+2020 SWE National Conference (November 5-7 2020) – Contact Ramona Naseri if interested for more information about registering and attending.
 Each year, members attend the national conference.
 Not only is it a great opportunity to meet SWE members from across the United States, but it is an excellent source for finding the internship or career of your dreams.

-Engineering Alumni Council Dinner – Each year, the Society of Women Engineers hosts a dinner, funded by the Engineering Alumni Council, that allows us to interact more with Pratt alumni.
+Engineering Alumni Council Dinner – In the past, the Society of Women Engineers hosts a dinner, funded by the Engineering Alumni Council, that allows us to interact more with Pratt alumni.
 The dinner is a great way to learn more about Life After Duke and the various Engineering career paths that are open to Pratt graduates.

 Duke TechConnect – Hosted by Duke University Computer Science Department, Pratt School of Engineering, and the Career Center, this event takes place biannually.
 Tech Connect is a panel discussion and networking career fair that is less formal than Duke’s Career Fairs.
 It gives students the opportunity to meet with many employer representatives, many of whom are Duke alumni.